-This tiara was made by Fabergé.
-It’s shown without the three detachable brooch-like “elements” that attach to the front for more visual interest.
-In this configuration (sans elements), you could, say, apply a fabric backing to the latticework that matches your outfit.
+This tiara was most likely made by Fabergé.
+It’s shown with the three detachable brooch-like “elements” that attach to the front for more visual interest.
+Without these elements, you could, say, apply a fabric backing to the latticework that matches your outfit.

 A Bit about Its Owners

-Cecilie got the shamrock tiara as a wedding present when she married Kaiser Wilhelm II’s oldest son, Crown Prince (wait for it) Wilhelm.
-Fabergé’s a natural choice when you have as much Russian ancestry as Cecilie.
+Cecilie got this tiara as a wedding present when she married Kaiser Wilhelm II’s oldest son, Crown Prince (wait for it) Wilhelm.
+Although it’s unsigned, Fabergé almost certainly created this tiara, a natural choice when you have as much Russian ancestry as Cecilie.
 Her mother was a Russian grand duchess, Anastasia Mikhailovna, as was her great-great-grandmother on her father’s side, Grand Duchess Elena Pavlovna.

 Cecilie was a fantastically beautiful fashion plate with an instinctive knack for PR who took German society by storm.
 Her sister-in-law, the kaiser’s only daughter, thought Cecilie was the bee’s knees.